Pre-Veterinary program

 Most veterinary medicine programs participate in the centralized application system “VMCAS."
 This is a single online site where you can submit most or all your applications.
 The admission "cycle" generally starts in January, and applicants should try to submit their applications as soon as possible after that (consult each programs' website to learn their application deadline).
 The importance of GPA varies from program to program, but a strong GPA is expected.
 Please view the sample application to get a general overview of the VMCAS application.

-Many programs will require you to take the GRE exam.
-Some programs will not require this, so please check with each program to ensure you are aware of the testing requirement for where you are applying.
+Some programs will require you to take the GRE exam.
+Check with each program to ensure you are aware of the testing requirement for where you are applying.

 To learn about the various programs where you might apply, the American Association of Veterinary Medical Colleges (AAVMC) Member Map is a good place to start.
 Always then consult the individual programs' websites for the most accurate and up-to-date information.
 Students can select programs in VMCAS starting in May.